 The increment in dose of K fertilizers significantly enhanced fruit juice per cent up to 0.8 Kg K2O with the values of 42.7, 44.3, 47.6 and 45.1 % in T2, T3, T4 and T5, respectively as compared to the control (40.2%).
 At higher doses of K2O fertilizer (1.0 and 1.2 kg plant-1) with the values of 39.7 and 38.9 %, respectively for juice content was reduced significantly over the untreated plants.
 Higher availability of K content effectually improved juice content up to the doses of 0.2 to 0.6 K2O plant-1.
 However, doses of 1.0 to 1.2 kg K2O plant-1 significantly enhanced granulation which resulting in lower recovery of juice content.
 Lester et al. (2010) also reported improvement in fruit quality with application of potassium.
-The application of potassium was found effective in enhancing juice content, as confirmed by Yener et al. 2021 and Kumar et al. (2022) who also observed substantial juice volume increases with supply of optimal dose of potassium, even under soils with rich supply of potassium.
+The application of potassium was found effective in enhancing juice content, as confirmed by Yener et al. (2021) and Kumar et al. (2022) who also observed substantial juice volume increases with supply of optimal dose of potassium, even under soils with rich supply of potassium.

 Fig: 1.
 Effect of K application on fruit yield of Kinnow mandarin

-Number of fruits was substantially the higher in the plants applied with 0.6 kg K2O plant-1 which was statistically at par with treatment of 0.8 kg K2O plant-1 and followed a significant quadratic trend line with different rates of K fertilizer (Fig. 2).
+Number of fruits was substantially the higher in the plants applied with 0.6 kg K2O plant-1 which was statistically at par with treatment of 0.8 kg K2O plant-1 and followed a significant quadratic trend line with different rates of K fertilizer (Fig. 1).
 Higher fruit yield of 89.2 kg plant-1 was registered in the plants applied with K2O (0.6 kg) than untreated control plants.
-The plants supplied with 0.6 kg K2O (T4) substantially improved fruit yield by about 17.28 % compared to the control (T2); however, treatments T4 and T5 were statistically non significant with each other.
+The plants supplied with 0.6 kg K2O (T4) substantially improved fruit yield by 17.28 % compared to the control (T2); however, treatments T4 and T5 were not statistically significant with each other.
 Fruit yield exhibited a polynomial relationship with different rates of K; wherein, the highest fruit yield was registered in T4 (Fig. 1).
 Fruit yield was reduced drastically to 83.1 and 79.9 kg plant-1 at higher doses of K2O 1.0 and 1.2 kg fertilizer, respectively compared to plants applied with 0.6 K2O kg/plant but had significantly higher values than the control.
 The higher yield under T4 treatment is due to the cumulative effect of higher fruit weight, size and juice content.
 Srivastava and Patil (2016) also described that, optimum leaf K content of 1.10 to 1.41 % should be maintained to obtain higher fruit yield for Kinnow mandarin growing under Illitic soils of Indo-gangetic plains.
 In the present studies, fruit yield ranged from 86.3 to 89.1 kg plant-1 where leaf K content of 12.05 to 14.88 mg/g was attained in the plants applied with 0.60 to 0.80 K2O plant-1.
 The results are in conformity with the results reported by Kumar et al. (2022), where application of potassium had improved fruit yield under soils rich in available potassium.